B-Line (Sydney): Vehicles

 To operate the B-Line, 38 Gemilang Coachworks bodied MAN A95s were purchased.
 4 additional vehicles have since been added to the fleet, making up a total of 42 double decker vehicles utilised for the service.
 They have audio/video systems on board that announce the next stops, along with connections and places of interest at the stop.
 The buses have free double USB charging points per pair of seats.
 Painted in a dedicated yellow and blue livery, these are the first double deck buses to be operated by a NSW government operator since the Urban Transit Authority withdrew its last Leyland Atlanteans in 1986.

 Stops

-All B-Line bus stops incorporate a real-time passenger information display that displays the departure time, destination, route number and number of passengers on board the next few buses to arrive at the stop (including non B-Line services).
+All B-Line bus stops incorporate a real-time Passenger information system that displays the departure time, destination, route number and number of passengers on board the next few buses to arrive at the stop (including non B-Line services).